Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

   - Electrochemistry
 ---

 There was always a cyclic voltammetry (CV) running on the lab computer (remotely controlled by my colleagues) every time I passed by.
 I got really curious about the CV map, especially why there are two $y$ (current) values corresponding to one $x$ (potential) value.
 What got me more curious is that my colleagues can show each other the CV map and talk science about it.
-I was too shy to ask how they do it (don't be like me), so I decided to figure it out myself, not only because I was curious but also if I want to perform photoelectrochemistry experiments on plasmonic nanoparticles someday, I gotta know how the CV works and what it can tell me.
-So I write this blog to educate myself:
+I was too shy to ask how they do it (don't be like me), so I decided to figure it out myself, not only because I was curious but also if I wanted to perform photoelectrochemistry experiments on plasmonic nanoparticles someday, I gotta know how the CV works and what it can tell me.
+So I am writing this blog to educate myself:

 Preliminary Knowledge